 - 1. These amounts represent awards of discretionary bonus payments made by our Compensation Committee.
-For fiscal years 2010, 2009 and 2008, the Compensation Committee decided not to award any discretionary bonus payments.
-See "Compensation Discussion and Analysis." - 2.
-The amounts in this column reflect the dollar value of long-term equity based compensation awards pursuant to our Stock Incentive Plan in the years indicated in the table.
+For fiscal years 2013 and 2012, the Compensation Committee decided not to award any discretionary bonus payments.
+For fiscal year 2014 and in connection with the amendment of the Supplemental Executive Retirement Plan, our named executive officers received bonus payments on December 31, 2013 equivalent to the amount to reimburse them for the amount, if any, of any FICA tax liability due to the conversion of their benefit to a lump-sum benefit.
+Additionally, Mr. Messina received a discretionary bonus of \$14,125 in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC, a joint venture relationship entered into by STRATTEC with two other partners.
+See "Compensation Discussion and Analysis" above. - 2.
+The amounts in this column reflect the dollar value of long-term equity based compensation awards granted pursuant to the terms of our Incentive Plan during the fiscal years indicated in the table.
 These amounts equal the grant date fair value of stock options, computed in accordance with FASB Accounting Standards Codification Topic 718.
-Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2010 Annual Report on Form 10-K filed with the Commission on September 1, 2010 and such information is incorporated herein by reference.
+Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2014 Annual Report on Form 10-K filed with the Commission on September 5, 2014 and such information is incorporated herein by reference.

-- 3. The amounts in this column reflect the dollar value of long-term equity based compensation awards pursuant to our Stock Incentive Plan in the years indicated in the table.
+- 3. The amounts in this column reflect the dollar value of long-term equity based compensation awards granted pursuant to the terms of our Incentive Plan during the fiscal years indicated in the table.
 These amounts equal the grant date fair value of shares of restricted stock, computed in accordance with FASB Accounting Standards Codification Topic 718.
-Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2010 Annual Report on Form 10-K filed with the Commission on September 1, 2010 and such information is incorporated herein by reference. - 4.
-This column discloses the dollar value of all amounts earned by the named executive officers under our Economic Value Added Bonus Plan for Executive Officers and Senior Managers for performance in the applicable fiscal year which where tied to long-term incentive performance targets.
-Amounts added to each named executive officer's Bonus Bank with respect to the applicable fiscal year under the Economic Value Added Bonus Plan, but not paid with respect to that fiscal year, are not included in this column.
-Accordingly, amounts in this column include one-third of the Bonus Bank amount for fiscal 2010 that was paid to the name executive officer with respect to that fiscal year.
-No amounts were earned or paid under our Economic Value Added Bonus Plan for Executive Officers and Senior Managers for fiscal years 2009 and 2008.
-See "Compensation Analysis and Discussion." - 5.
-"Change in Pension Value and Non-Qualified Deferred Compensation Earnings" includes for the applicable fiscal year the aggregate increase in the actuarial present value of each named executive officer's accumulated benefit under our defined benefit pension plan and supplemental executive retirement pension plan, using the same assumptions and measurement dates used for financial reporting purposes with respect to our audited financial statements for the applicable fiscal year.
-Based on changes in market rates, our actuary changed the assumed discount rate as of the end of fiscal 2010 to 5.41% from 6.86% at the end of fiscal 2009 (a decrease of 1.45 percentage points in the discount rate).
-This change in assumed discount rate caused a significant increase in the actuarial present value of the accumulated benefits over the prior year.
-See the caption "Retirement Plans and Post Retirement Costs" in the Notes to our Consolidated Financial Statements in the fiscal year 2010 Annual Report on Form 10-K filed with the Commission on September 1, 2010 for more information.
+Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2014 Annual Report on Form 10-K filed with the Commission on September 5, 2014 and such information is incorporated herein by reference. - 4.
+This column discloses the dollar value of all amounts earned by the named executive officers under our Economic Value Added Bonus Plan for Executive Officers and Senior Managers for performance in the applicable fiscal year which were tied to long-term incentive performance targets.
+Amounts added to each named executive officer's Bonus Bank with respect to the applicable fiscal year under the Economic Value Added Bonus Plan, but not paid with respect to that fiscal year, are not included in this column because the amounts are "at risk."
+Accordingly, amounts in this column include the portion of any Bonus Bank amount paid with respect to performance for the applicable fiscal year to the named executive officer with respect to that fiscal year and with respect to prior fiscal years.
+See "Compensation Analysis and Discussion" above. - 5.
+"Change in Pension Value and Non-Qualified Deferred Compensation Earnings" includes for the applicable fiscal year the aggregate increase in the actuarial present value of each named executive officer's accumulated benefit under our defined benefit pension plan and supplemental executive retirement plan, using the same assumptions and measurement dates used for financial reporting purposes with respect to our audited financial statements for the applicable fiscal year.